 I've heard many crocheters say that they don't like the look of their picots.
-After crocheting for 30 years or so, I can say that no matter how many picots one has under one's belt, the next one may look yucky* for a number of reasons that are easy to fix.
-The first thing I do is try my favorite way to make them. it comes the closest to producing a fail-safe picot, with the added bonus of being the fastest and smoothest stitching motion for me (keeps the picots from feeling like "speed bumps" LOL).
+After crocheting for 30 years or so, I can say that no matter how many picots one has under one's belt, the next one may look mediocre for a number of reasons that are easy to fix.

 Vashti's Favorite Way to Crochet Picots

-In the video, Amie uses a slip stitch worked into these two loops to close the picot.
-Depending on the look (which sometimes has to do with the yarn, or my hook size), I might close with a single crochet worked into these two loops instead of a slip stitch.
+Depending on the look (which sometimes has to do with the yarn, or my hook size), I might close with a single crochet (sc) worked into these two loops, OR a slip stitch (sl st).
 Either way, I love how it stabilizes a picot with a stronger base, and it's is easier to make quickly.
 Closing with a sc instead of sl st can add more bulk if the picots seem puny.

 I always try out a range of ways to make picots no matter what the pattern or stitch dictionary says.